ls1intum/artemis-ansible-collection/README.md

 ## Installation
 TODO

+## Documentation

+You can find the documentation for Artemis [here](https://docs.artemis.ase.in.tum.de).
+The documentation for this ansible collection can be found in the `docs` folder.
+Each role also includes a readme which might help in certain situations.

 ## Deployment Strategies

 Artemis can be deployed in different ways.
 Depending on the use case the ansible configuration differs.

-You can find examples for each configuration in the examples folder.
+You can find examples for each configuration in the `examples` folder.

 ### Single Node installation
 All Artemis components are deployed to a single host.
 This is the prefered deployment strategy for small installations or testing/evaluation purposes.